GUIDING PRINCIPLES FOR VOLUNTEERS OF COMMUNITY COMMITTEE FOR INTERNATIONAL STUDENTS (CCIS)

 We guide our decisions by the goal of supporting international students, post-docs, scholars and their families at Stanford University and promoting interaction between the local community and the Stanford international population.

 We, CCIS member volunteers, declare our commitment to the following statement of guiding principles:

 Keep the welfare of Stanford international students, spouses and families foremost.

-Treat all individuals with a sense of dignity, respect, and worth.
-Make a personal commitment to be non-judgmental about cultural differences, beliefs or points of view.
+Treat all individuals with dignity, respect, and worth.
+Commit to being non-judgmental about cultural differences, beliefs, or points of view.

-Be dependable, recognizing the commitment and responsibility to our volunteer assignments
+Be dependable to the commitment and responsibility to our assignments.

-Be open to and supportive of Stanford internationals in our CCIS assignments and with the Bechtel International Center staff.
+Be supportive of Stanford internationals and the Bechtel International Center staff.